mui/mui-x/docs/data/data-grid/editing/editing.md

 The `preProcessEditCellProps` callback will be called with an object contaning the following attributes:

 - `id`: the row ID
-- `row`: the row object with values before the cell or row entered the edit mode
+- `row`: the row model with values before the cell or row entered the edit mode
 - `props`: the props, containing the value after the value parser, that will be passed to the edit component
 - `hasChanged`: determines if `props.value` is different from the last time this callback was called

 One type of pre-processing that can be done with it is data validation.
 To validate the data entered, pass a callback to `preProcessEditCellProps` checking if `props.value` is valid.
-If the new value is invalid, set `props.error` to a truthy value and return the mutated props, as shown in the example below.
+If the new value is invalid, set `props.error` to a truthy value and return the modified props, as shown in the example below.
 When the user tries to save the changed value, if the error attribute is truthy (invalid) the value will not be saved.

 ```tsx